OpenChain-Project/Reference-Material/Policy-Templates/Community/Contribution-Policy-Template/FOSSPolicyTemplate.md

 Whenever possible, the new project shall use an outbound license ensuring compatibility with corresponding FOSS projects ecosystem.

-Any new FOSS project dependency shall be duly checked against its compatibility between the licenses of the various components of the project, including the target licence of the project’s code base.
+Any new FOSS project dependency shall be duly checked against its compatibility between the licenses of the various components of the project, including the target licence of the project's code base.

 If the ecosystem is completely new, following licenses are recommended depending on the use cases: